Framework for the Future

-The district serves a diverse population of students, including more than 3,000 in its special education programs and more than 6,000 who are learning English as a second language.
-Enrollment has declined over the last several years from about 26,000 students in 2000 to more than 22,000 in 2012.
+The district serves a diverse population of students, including nearly 3,000 students in special education programs and more than 4,000 who are learning English as a second language.
+Enrollment has declined over the last several years from about 26,000 students in 2000 to just under 22,000 in 2017.

 Student demographics include: